 Pipettes and syringes will help you measure and transfer your finished product into the wand or squeeze tube.
 As your business grows, you can purchase an automatic or semi-automatic filling machine for higher levels of precision and improved speed with the help of equipment financing.

-Now that you know how to create lip gloss, you need to decide who you would like to sell your products to.
+Now that you know how to make a lip gloss, you need to decide to whom you would like to sell your products.
 For example, if you want to make subtle lip glosses, it is better to target a professional audience.
 On the other hand, if your goal is to create lip glosses that pop and have a fruity taste, it might be better to target the younger generation.